RamyChams09/TRMIOT/Documentation/backendDoc.md

      C) TRM_getVacancy - when triggered, the function retrieves data from DynamoDB and sends it to frotend in order to display conference room vacancies

-     D) TRM_UpdateBooking - when triggered, the function will update the booking details in DynamonDB and send an email notification through SES to an end user

   ## 6) DynamoDB table definition